Automattic/domain-services-client/docs/classes/Automattic-Domain-Services-Event-Domain-Notification-Pending-Delete.md

 ##### Summary

-Returns the date until which a domain is in ARGP, if available
+Returns the date until which a domain is in the Pending_Delete state.

 ##### Returns: